The Nine Billion Names of God: Reception

 In 2004, "The Nine Billion Names of God" won the retrospective Hugo Award for Best Short Story for the year 1954.
-Kirkus Reviews called it "quietly remarkable" and The Guardian considered it to be a "wonderful apocalyptic rib-tickler".
+Kirkus Reviews called it "quietly remarkable", and The Guardian considered it to be a "wonderful apocalyptic rib-tickler".
 Stating that the story "introduced many Western readers to an intriguing speculation in Oriental religions", Carl Sagan in 1978 listed "The Nine Billion Names of God" as among the "rare few science‐fiction [stories that] combine a standard science‐fiction theme with a deep human sensitivity".
 In 1986 it was included in the anthology Isaac Asimov Presents The Great SF Stories 15 as one of the best science fiction short stories of 1953.

 Gary K. Wolfe noted that the story is "patently at odds with Clarke's scientific rationalism".
 Paul J. Nahin has pointed out that, due to the delay imposed by the speed of light, an omniscient God would have had to destroy all the stars in the universe years earlier so that their "synchronized vanishing" would be visible at exactly the time that the monks completed their task.

 In 2003, Clarke reported having been told that the Dalai Lama had found the story "very amusing".

-Cinematization
+Adaptations

+"The Nine Billion Names of God" was adapted into a 1985 episode of the Canadian radio series Vanishing Point.

-In 2018, the story was adapted into a 2018 short film by Dominique Filhol.
-Seven years before it had already been adapted (more loosely) into a Portuguese short film (under the title Scr1ptum) by Swiss director Matthias Fritsche.
+In 2011 the story was loosely adapted into a 2011 Portuguese short film, Scr1ptum, by Swiss director Matthias Fritsche.
+In 2018, the story was adapted into a short film with the same title as the short story by Dominique Filhol.